Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Engineering Example: Isotropic Damage Problem

 \Cref{fig:Erros_NH} illustrates the relative errors between the predictions and the polyconvex envelopes computed by the SVPC~LP algorithm for different values of $\alpha_k$, including values that are outside the training domain.
 These errors are computed on a uniform $100 \times 100$ discretisation of the domain $[\nu_{\min},\nu_{\max}]^2$.
 Across all considered parameter sets, the errors remain consistently low, ranging between 1\% and 2\%.
 In particular, it is important to note that the hypothesis stating that the energies become independent of $\alpha_k$ for $\alpha_k\geq \alpha_{\infty}$ is verified and validates our choice of $\alpha_\infty=4$.
 Additionally, \cref{fig:NH_curves} provides an example of re-shifted predictions, i.e.~application of \eqref{eq:splitpc}.
-It has to be noted that the predictions are in good agreement with the polyconvex envelopes computed by the SVPC~LP algorithm from \cref{sec:IsoPolyAlg}.
-For comparison, the computation of one polyconvex envelope on a $100 \times 100$ grid using the SVPC~LP algorithm takes 8.1 hours on one CPU while its prediction via neural networks takes only 0.2 seconds.
-As previously, the neural network implemented in this example contains \num{26121} parameters, comprising both weights and biases.
-Once again, this number of parameters remains smaller than the storage required for only three polyconvex envelopes on a $100 \times 100$ grid.
-These aspects once again emphasise the benefits of using a neural network based representation of the polyconvex envelope for parameter dependent families of functions for applications in engineering problems.
+It has to be noted that the predictions are in good agreement with the polyconvex envelopes computed by the SVPC~LP algorithm from \cref{sec:SVPC}.

+For comparison, the computation of one polyconvex envelope on a \(100 \times 100\)-grid on the box \([0.55, 18]^2\) using the SVPC~LP algorithm of \cref{sec:SVPC}, with the same discretisation parameters as employed for the learning data generation, takes \(1\) hour on a single CPU (exploiting the symmetry due to \(\Pid\)-invariance) while its prediction via the neural network takes only \(0.05\) seconds, highlighting the benefits of using a neural-network compression approach for the polyconvexification in engineering applications.
+In addition, the neural network implemented in this example contains \num{14800} parameters, comprising both weights and biases.
+As before, this number of parameters remains smaller than the storage required for only two polyconvex envelopes on a \(100 \times 100\) grid.
+These aspects emphasise once again the benefits of using a neural-network-based representation of the polyconvex envelope for parameter-dependent families of functions for applications in engineering problems.